-A biophysical profile (BPP) is a non-stress test (NST) with an ultrasound.
+A biophysical profile (BPP) is a NST with an ultrasound.
 If the NST results are not reactive, a BPP may be done.

-The BPP looks at the baby's movement, body tone, breathing, and the results of the NST test.
-The BPP also looks at amniotic fluid, the liquid that surrounds the baby in the uterus.
+The BPP looks at the baby's movement, body tone, breathing, and the results of the NST.
+The BPP also looks at amniotic fluid, which is the liquid that surrounds the baby in the uterus.

 The BPP test results can be normal, abnormal, or unclear.
 If the results are unclear, you may need to repeat the test.
 Results that are not normal may mean that the baby needs to be delivered early.